lii-enac/smala/DEBUG.md

   _DEBUG_GRAPH_CYCLE_DETECT = 0|1;

 ## Activation Sequence
-  - display order in which component are activated and dactivated by GRAPH_EXEC
+  - display order in which component are activated and deactivated by GRAPH_EXEC

   _DEBUG_SEE_ACTIVATION_SEQUENCE = 0|1
   _DEBUG_SEE_ACTIVATION_SEQUENCE_TARGET_TIME_US  = 1000 // microsecond